Frank Lorenzo: Strike and bankruptcy

 After 19 months of negotiations, Continental and its mechanics' union failed to reach a labor agreement, and the mechanics went on strike in August 1983.
-Continental continued to operate, partially by hiring replacement mechanics.
+Continental continued to operate, primarily because a majority of mechanics crossed the picket lines and partially by hiring replacement mechanics.
 Continental continued to lose money significantly due to its cost structure, and management gave a final proposal to its pilots which provided for ownership by the pilots and other employees of 35% of the company's stock, but with the plan rejected, the company filed for Chapter 11 bankruptcy protection from creditors on Saturday evening, September 24, 1983, laying off 65% of its employees.
 Following the bankruptcy filing, the pilots' union went on strike to protest lower wages being offered by the company.
 The bankruptcy filing allowed Continental to void union contracts.
 It returned to operating profitability in 1984, but remained under bankruptcy protection until 1986, after working out plans with creditors to repay 100% of its debt over a period of 10 years.

 During the bankruptcy, Continental claimed that its labor costs were too high and would force the company out of business completely if left unchanged.
 The unions claimed the bankruptcy was simply a legal maneuver intended to void contracts.
-The company trimmed operations and expenses during the reorganization, cutting one-third of its employees, introducing new labor contracts with its employees, thus voiding the old Union contracts.
+The company trimmed operations and expenses during the reorganization, cutting one-third of its employees, introducing new wage rates and work rules for its employees, thus voiding the old Union contracts.
 The average salary of Continental's pilots after the bankruptcy filing was 30% to 50% lower than before the filing.
 Senior Management also reduced their salaries to those of the pilots.
+Continental was the first airline to largely gradually replace a pilot workforce.
+The pilots eventually voted their union out.